Oregon City, California

-Oregon City, formerly Bloomingdale and Hengy, is a ghost town located between Oroville and Cherokee in Butte County, California.
+Oregon City, formerly Bloomingdale and Hengy, is a ghost town located between Oroville and Cherokee in Butte County, California, United States.
 One of the first mining camps in the county, it was established in the autumn of 1848 by a party of Oregonians, who came to California over the Applegate and Lassen trails.
 Little more than a year later their captain, Peter H. Burnett, became the first civil Governor of California.
 For a time, Oregon City prospered as a gold mining and supply center, then it declined into virtual oblivion.
 It lies 1184 ft above mean sea level.